janw/pi-hole-influx/README.md

 vi user.toml
 ```

 Before starting the daemon for the first time, symlink the systemd service into place, reload, and enable the service.
+Note that if you are using a user that isn't `pi`, you must edit piholeinflux.service and change `ExecStart` to run the correct path.

 ```bash
 sudo ln -s piholeinflux.service /etc/systemd/system/